Casablanca | 1942

 Eastern sets were rehashed from The Desert Song, while the railway station was leftover from the Bette Davis weepie Now Voyager.
 If you want to see the original plane from the movie, and you’re willing to suspend your disbelief, it’s rumoured that it’s included in the Casablanca tableau at the Disney’s Hollywood Studios in Orlando, Florida, where audio-animatronics recreate ‘great scenes from the movies’.

-The large hanging lamps from Rick’s Bar cold be seen in the Lighting Prop Shop, and Sam’s (Dooley Wilson) surprisingly tiny piano was featured on the Warner Bros VIP Studio Tour.
+The large hanging lamps from Rick’s Bar could be seen in the Lighting Prop Shop, and Sam’s (Dooley Wilson) surprisingly tiny piano was featured on the Warner Bros VIP Studio Tour.
+I believe it's since been sold.
 The tour can be a bit unpredictable, according to filming schedules – this is definitely not like the Universal theme park – it really is an intimate and technical 21/4 hour tour of the determinedly lo-tech studio.

 You can see locations from Spider-Man, Minority Report and Gremlins among many others, along with TV faves such as E.R. and The West Wing.
 There’s always the chance of glimpsing real filming (although television stuff is most likely).
 Numbers are limited, so book ahead.
 There’s also a DeLuxe tour, a couple of hours longer and including lunch in the studio commissary.